God’s Promise of the Possession of Canaan

 God delayed the possession of Canaan for the following reasons:

 1- The Lord wanted to protect the Israelites from the heathen influences of the Canaanites and gather them to a separate location away from pagan corruptions.

 2- It would take time for Abraham’s seed to multiply to the point of being able to take over the country of Canaan.
 And the Land of Goshen in Egypt was the perfect fertile place (Genesis 45:18) where the Israelites can multiply, grow, and flourish in number (Genesis 47:6).

 4- The Lord waited because “the iniquity of the Amorites is not yet complete” (Genesis 15:16).
 There is a fixed degree of iniquity beyond which nations may not go without inviting the judgments of God.
 The deep moral degeneration to which the Canaanites fell by the time of Moses is exhibited in their mythological literature.
-They describe their gods as blood-thirsty and cruel beings, killing and deceiving each other, and immoral beyond imagination.
-They sacrificed their children, worshiping serpents, and practicing wicked rituals in their temples.
-The Amorites stand for all the inhabitants of Canaan (Joshua 24:15; Judges 6:10; etc.).
-So, when their cup of inequity was full, the Amorites were destroyed as the Lord predicted (Numbers 21:31-32; Joshua 10:10; 11:8).
+They describe their gods as blood-thirsty and cruel beings, killing and deceiving each other, and being immoral beyond imagination.
+They sacrificed their children, worshiped serpents, and practiced wicked rituals in their temples.
+The Amorites represented all the inhabitants of Canaan (Joshua 24:15; Judges 6:10; etc.).
+So, when their cup of inequity was full, the Amorites lost their land as the Lord predicted (Numbers 21:31-32; Joshua 10:10; 11:8).

 In His service,